-The laboratory of Virginia M. Shapiro, Ph.D., focuses on the molecular machinery that regulates the development of T cells, a type of blood cell that specializes in fighting pathogens.
-Defects in this development process can leave patients more susceptible to infections or burdened by T cells that attack healthy tissue, resulting in autoimmune disease.
+The laboratory of Virginia M. Shapiro, Ph.D., focuses on the molecular machinery that regulates the development and activation of T cells, a type of blood cell that specializes in fighting pathogens.
+Defects in this developmental process can leave patients more susceptible to infections or burdened by T cells that attack healthy tissue, resulting in autoimmune disease.

 - Regulation of T cell development.
-In the first step in their development, T cells gain basic specialized characteristics.
-Dr. Shapiro's lab is studying the role of several molecules that bind to and modify specific genomic sequences during this step.
+As T cells develop, they progress through a tightly regulated series of developmental stages with associated quality control checkpoints.
+The transition between stages is controlled by transcriptional regulators.
+Dr. Shapiro's lab is studying the role of several molecules that bind to and modify specific genomic sequences during these steps.

-- Regulation of T cell maturation.
-In the final step in their development, T cells progress from an inert state to one in which they can respond to pathogens.
+- Regulation of T cell maturation and activation.
+In the final step of their development, T cells progress from an inert state to one in which they can respond to pathogens.
 Dr. Shapiro's lab is investigating the regulation of this step by several molecules that control gene expression, as well as by a pathway that alters proteins on the cell surface.

 Significance to patient care

 The progression of T cells through a series of developmental stages ensures the production of a large repertoire of T cells able to respond to pathogens, while eliminating those with the potential to attack healthy tissues.
 Failures in T cell development lead to self-reactive T cells that cause diseases, including arthritis, diabetes and asthma.
 Early hematopoiesis produces all the cells in the blood, and defects in hematopoiesis result in anemias and cytopenias.

 Dr. Shapiro's lab is investigating several of the key genetic regulators of T cell processes, which will help uncover novel molecular targets for treating diseases involving immune and hematopoietic failures.
 Dr. Shapiro is also investigating how changes in sialic acid present on the cell surface alter the immune response to cancer.